Recovery Orders | Family and Divorce Lawyers

 You can apply for a recovery order if:

-- the child lives with, spends time with or communicates with you and this is set out in a parenting order,
+- a child is supposed to live=s with, spend time with or communicate with you under a parenting order,

-- you are a person who has parental responsibility in a parenting order for the child,
+- you are a person who has parental responsibility for a child,

-- you are a grandparent of the child, or a person who is concerned with the care, welfare and development of the child.
-You do not need to have a parenting order stating this.
+- you are a grandparent of a child, or a person who is concerned with the care, welfare and development of the child.

 You should get as much information as possible to help authorities find and return the child.
-An application for a recovery order is filed in the Federal Circuit Court unless there are current parenting proceedings in the Family Court.
-In that case, the application is filed there.
+An application for a recovery order is filed in the Federal Circuit and Family Court of Australia (FCFCA).

 If you do not have a current parenting order, you can apply for one at the same time as the recovery order application.
 On the application form, you must state what orders you are asking the court to make.
 You should get legal assistance to make sure that this is worded correctly.